kyleaoman/martini/docs/source/global_profile/index.rst

 .. code-block:: python

-    gp.insert_source_in_spectrum()
+    gp.insert_source_in_spectrum(mem_lim_GB=4.0)

-but this is not usually necessary.
+this is useful if you want to set the memory limit to something other than the default 4GB.
 In addition to the spectrum itself, the centres and edges of the channels are available as:

 .. code-block:: python